-The Casa de las Comedias occupies the building that was once Córdoba's Corral de Comedias — an open-air theatre where Golden Age playwrights brought their work to life in the 17th century.
+The Casa de las Comedias occupies the building that was once Córdoba's Corral de Comedias, an open-air theatre where Golden Age playwrights brought their work to life in the 17th century.
 The nine apartments take their names from years: 1562, 1599, 1602, 1603, 1604, 1605, 1621, 1631, 1691.
-Each date corresponds to a moment in Spanish theatrical history — Lope de Vega's early career, the height of Baroque stagecraft, the slow decline of the Corrales.
+Each date corresponds to a moment in Spanish theatrical history: Lope de Vega's early career, the height of Baroque stagecraft, the slow decline of the Corrales.
 The building holds that history without performing it.

 The Apartments

 The nine rooms range in size and configuration but share the same character: exposed stone, original ceiling heights, period details left in place rather than smoothed over.
-Room 1604 – De Lope references Lope de Vega directly.
-1621 – Tramoya takes its name from the wooden stage machinery used to create theatrical effects.
+Room 1604 – De Lope references Lope de Vega directly, with a vaulted stone ceiling and the kind of height rarely found in modern hotel rooms.
+1621 – Tramoya takes its name from the wooden stage machinery used to create theatrical effects; it is one of the larger units, with a mezzanine sleeping area above the main living space.
 1631 – La Cazuela recalls the upper gallery reserved for women in Golden Age theatres.
-The details are not decorative — they are the building's actual biography.
+1562 is the smallest apartment, better suited to a solo traveller or couple travelling light.
+1599 and 1602 share a similar layout but differ in their views: one faces the interior patio, the other looks toward the lane.
+1603, 1605, and 1691 each reference quieter years in the theatrical calendar, smaller moments between the famous premieres, and their rooms follow suit: composed, unshowy, comfortable.

 Patio de las Comedias

-The on-site restaurant, Patio de las Comedias, serves Andalusian cuisine off the Calleja de las Flores — one of Córdoba's most photographed lanes.
+The on-site restaurant, Patio de las Comedias, serves Andalusian cuisine off the Calleja de las Flores, one of Córdoba's most photographed lanes.
 Dining there in the evening, after the day-trippers have gone, is a different experience from the midday rush.
 The kitchen covers local staples: salmorejo, oxtail, dishes tied to the season.
 It is a practical convenience as much as an attraction.

 The Neighbourhood